 First, when you start your search, a lot of effort is required.
-Plan times to go see potental places and stick to the schedule.
+Plan times to go see potential places and stick to the schedule.
 The rental market changes every day.
-If you find something you like, go after it with 100% effort.
+If you find something you like, go after it immediately with 100% effort.
 If you get it, great.
 If not, another one will come along.
 If you find a building you like, but the unit is not to your liking, let me know.
 I'll focus our search there.
 The key is to work in perfect coordination with me, your Realtor, because that allows me to schedule lots of good showings.

 Second, once you identify the place you want, the rush is on.
 An hour delay on submitting an offer can often mean losing your perfect rental.
-Be prepared to scan, sign and talk with me so that we get things together as fast as possible.
+Be prepared to review documents, sign and talk with me so that we get things together as fast as possible.
 Too often, I see great rental properties get snapped up due to a minor hiccup in communication.
 I'll work diligently to make you successful.